Business Terms And Conditions Of Supply

 Order: an order of Products made via the Online Portal.

-Personal Data: has the meaning set out in section 1(1) of the UK Data Protection Act 1998 and relates only to personal data, or any part of such personal data, in respect of which the Customer is the Data Controller and in relation to which the Company is providing services under these Conditions.
+Personal Data: has the meaning set out in article 4(1) of the GDPR and relates only to personal data, or any part of such personal data, processed pursuant to these Conditions.

 Product Prices: the prices of the Products as attached in Schedule 1 (as amended from time to time).